Haimbili Haufiku Senior Secondary School

 Haimbili Haufiku Senior Secondary School is one of the best schools countrywide.
-Its learners frequently get awards for high performance, and in 2009 learners won a national High School competition sponsored by the Bank of Namibia.
+Its learners frequently get awards for high performance, and in 2025 Haimbili Haufiku senior secondary school ranked as the best overall winner of (STEM),A competition sponsored by the Bank of Namibia.
 The school occupied rank 13 in the national A-level results in 2012, and rank 16 in 2013.
+Haimbili Haufiku scooped 50 certificates during the 2022 Ohangwena region annual award ceremony held in July 2023.